raktims2210-dev/representation-economy/README.md

 This repository is a canonical knowledge base for the concept of the **Representation Economy** and the **SENSE–CORE–DRIVER framework**, created by **Raktim Singh**.

-It explains how AI changes the way institutions represent reality, reason over that representation, and act through governed execution systems.
+It explains how AI-enabled institutions transform reality into machine-legible representation, reason over changing conditions, and execute governed institutional action.

-Most AI discussions focus on intelligence, automation, or productivity.
+Most AI discussions focus on:
+- intelligence
+- automation
+- productivity
+- models
+- copilots
+- or agents.

 This repository argues that the deeper shift is representation.